Georgedyatmsk1405/CityEvents/Readme.md

-# UST FOR REMIND - ONLY IF START NEW PROJECT
+# JUST FOR REMIND - ONLY IF START NEW PROJECT

 bash
 # Initialize Alembic with async support